Custom fonts in the Flow Builder

 Add a custom font

-If you need more than what’s offered by default, you can add a custom font.
+If you need to use fonts other than the system default, you can add a custom font.

 To add a custom font: